-As at March 31, 2013, the Company had working capital (excess of current assets over current liabilities) of \$733,638 (September 30, 2012 - \$994,068).
+As at June 30, 2013, the Company had working capital (excess of current assets over current liabilities) of \$464,812 (September 30, 2012 - \$994,068).

 The Company has a relationship with Pilot Gold USA, Inc. a wholly-owned subsidiary of Pilot Gold, Inc., a Canadian company ("Pilot") at its Kinsley Mountain property (Note 6.)
-Pilot has acquired a 65% interest in the Kinsley Mountain Property by incurring an aggregate in excess of US\$3.0 million in exploration expenditures, the Company was notified this milestone was achieved by Pilot in February 2013.
-The Company will have an obligation (Note 11) to fund ("Cash Call") the cost of operating this property to the extent of its 35% interest.
+Pilot acquired a 65% interest in the Kinsley Mountain Property by incurring an aggregate in excess of US\$3.0 million in exploration expenditures, the Company was notified this milestone was achieved by Pilot in February 2013.
+The Company will have an obligation (Note 11) to fund ("Cash Call") the cost of operating this property to the extent of its interest.
 The formation of a joint venture is pending.
-The formation of a joint venture and exploration plans and budget for 2013 have not yet been finalized pending the finalization of the joint venture agreement.
-The Company intends to fund any future quarterly Cash Calls with outside capital.
-There is no assurance the Company will be able to raise this capital.
+The Company has notified Pilot (Note 11) it will not participate in the initial program and budget for 2013.
+There is no assurance the Company will be able to raise the required capital necessary to meet any future cash calls.